benediktwagner/nesyxai/README.md

-# Logic Tensor Networks (LTN) for PyTorch
+# Accompanying Repository to the PhD thesis: Reasoning about what has been learning --- Neural-Symbolic Integration for explainable Artificial Intelligence

-Logic Tensor Network (LTN) is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.
+The thesis builds upon the Logic Tensor Network (LTN) approach.
+It is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.
 LTN uses a differentiable first-order logic language, called Real Logic, to incorporate data and logic.
-This PyTorch adaptation closely follows the main [Tensorflow implementation](https://github.com/logictensornetworks/logictensornetworks).
+This PyTorch adaptation follows the main [Tensorflow implementation](https://github.com/logictensornetworks/logictensornetworks).

+The repository consists of pracitcal illustration and tutorials to utilise the LTN framework in an interactive manner.
+All experiments are added or will be added once they are cleaned and compatible with the larger code-base.

 ![Grounding_illustration](./docs/img/framework_grounding.png)